 So, would I recommend Angloville?

+And now I want to know what you think!
 Have you ever volunteered with Angloville?
 How were your experiences?
 Perhaps you’ve worked on similar programmes with different companies – which ones?
 Share your experiences with me in the comments below!

 Disclaimer – I volunteered with Angloville throughout 2018.
 As far as I am aware, all of the information and prices here are correct, however, there may have been some changes within the company that I may not be up to date with.
 Please let me know if anything here is not accurate and I will change it!